Visage (video game): Reception

 Visage's story saw mixed reviews.
 Mercer praised the psychological effectiveness with the player character's objective of not turning insane, though criticized the way the story ends despite being overshadowed by the atmosphere.
 Alan Strawbridge of PlayStation Universe deemed Lucy's chapter the best.
 Though subsequent chapters still maintain the same tension in unique ways and was praised for diversifying the scope of the game, the repetition of the same places within the house was criticized.

-The controls and dynamics of Visage have been widely criticized.
+The controls and dynamics of Visage have been criticized.
 Many critics commented on the limited inventory, meaning one cannot store as much survival items as needed.
 The gameplay also allows two items to be held at respective hands, which is criticized as its complexity makes the gameplay laborious and cumbersome, though it was noted that the game employs a niche, patience-centric type of horror gameplay.
 Strawbridge complained that some of the PlayStation controls were difficult to reach, ruining the suspension of disbelief.
 The frustration of trying to retrieve important items as players struggle to survive saw polarizing opinions, though it was said to be not much a problem for the minimalistic game.
 Several critics noted that there are some technical problems, obvious due to it being produced independently.
 However, it was also noted that these bugs prevented retrieval of items at times, and the game would often confuse the player standing in a lit area as being in a dim one.
 The struggle of having to save manually has also been noted.